featheredtoast/discourse_docker/launcher_go/README.md

 ## Changes from launcher

-No prereqs are checked.
+No software prerequisites are checked here.
 It assumes you have docker set up and whatever minimum requirements setup for Discourse: namely a recent enough version of docker, git.

-## Migration from launcher

 Some things are not implemented from launcher1.

 * `DOCKER_HOST_IP` - container can use `host.docker.internal` in most cases.
 Supported on mac and windows... can also be [added on linux via docker args](https://stackoverflow.com/questions/72827527/what-is-running-on-host-docker-internal-host).
-* stable `mac-address` - not implemented.
+* debug containers - not implemented.
 No debug containers saved on build.
 Under the hood, launcher2 uses docker build which does not allow images to be saved along the way.
+* stable `mac-address` - not implemented.

 ## New features

+In a nutshell: split bootstrap/rebuild process up into distinct parts to allow for greater flexibility in how we build and deploy Discourse containers.

 ### Separates bootstrap process into distinct build, configure, and migrate steps.

 Separating the larger bootstrap process into separate steps allows us to break up the work.

+`bootstrap` becomes an alias for: `build`, `migrate`, `configure`.
 There are multiple benefits to this.

-#### Easier creation for prebuilt docker images
+#### Build: Easier creation for prebuilt docker images

-Share built docker images by only running a build step - this build step does not need to connect to a database.
+Share built docker images by only running a `build` step - this build step does not need to connect to a database.
 It does not need postgres or redis running.
 This makes for a simple way to install custom plugins to your Discourse image.

 The resulting image is able to be used in Kubernetes and other docker environments.

 This is done by deferring finishing the build step, to a later configure step -- which boostraps the db, and precompiles assets.

-The configure and migrate steps can now be done on boot through use of env vars set in the `app.yml` config: `CREATE_DB_ON_BOOT`, `MIGRATE_ON_BOOT`, and `PRECOMPILE_ON_BOOT`, which allows for more portable containers able to drop in and bootstrap themselves and the database as they come into service.
+The `configure` and `migrate` steps can now be done on boot through use of env vars set in the `app.yml` config: `CREATE_DB_ON_BOOT`, `MIGRATE_ON_BOOT`, and `PRECOMPILE_ON_BOOT`, which allows for more portable containers able to drop in and bootstrap themselves and the database as they come into service.

+#### Build: Better environment management

+The resulting image from a build is a container with no environment (unless `--bake-env` is specified).
+Additionally, well-known secrets are excluded from the build environment, resulting in a clean history of the prebuilt image that may be more easily shared.

+Environment is only bound to a container either with `--bake-env` on build, or on a subsequent `configure` step.

-#### Adds support to *when* migrations are run
+#### Migrate: Adds support to *when* migrations are run

-Build and Configure steps do not run migrations, allowing for external tooling to specify exactly when migrations are run.
+`Build` and `Configure` steps do not run migrations, allowing for external tooling to specify exactly when migrations are run.

-Migrate, bootstrap, and rebuilt steps do run migrations.
+`Migrate`, (and`bootstrap`, and `rebuild`) steps are the only ones that run migrations.

-#### Adds support for *how* migrations are run: `SKIP_POST_DEPLOYMENT_MIGRATIONS` support
+#### Migrate: Adds support for *how* migrations are run: `SKIP_POST_DEPLOYMENT_MIGRATIONS` support

-Migrate commands expose env var to turn on separate post deploy migration steps.
+the `migrate` step exposes env vars that turn on separate post deploy migration steps.

 Allows the ability to turn on and skip post migration steps from launcher when running a stand-alone migrate step.

-#### Minimize downtime on rebuilds
+#### Rebuild: Minimize downtime

 Both standalone and multi-container setups' downtime have been minimized for rebuilds